• Skip to primary navigation

 Serving suggestions

-I also like to freeze my pineapple salsa specifically for Mexican meats, generally chicken and pork, and I'll combine it with dried chiles (guajillo) for a marination that'll get grilled or baked for things like tacos and tostadas.
+I also like to freeze my pineapple salsa specifically for Mexican Beef Skillet, generally chicken and pork, and I'll combine it with dried chiles (guajillo) for a marination that'll get grilled or baked for things like tacos and tostadas.

-Black bean patties, pork tacos/nachos, blackened chicken and charred vegetables (corn, peppers, etc), protein bowls with brown rice or sweet potato base, avocado and other toppings/ingredient, and many more!
+Black bean patties, pork tacos/nachos, Moroccan chicken and charred vegetables (corn, peppers, etc), protein bowls with brown rice or sweet potato base, avocado and other toppings/ingredient, and many more!

 Storage